 Interests Include: Structure-Property relationships in glasses

-Professor and Director, Ceramic, Composite & Optical Materials Center
+Professor & Director, Ceramic, Composite & Optical Materials Center

 Interests Include: Relationships among powder characteristics & processing parameters, microstructural develop & properties of ceramic materials, non-destructive evaluation of materials, armor ceramics, sintering of nanoscaled materials, colloidal & mineral processing.

 Interests Include: Synthesis and processing of ceramics and glasses using the sol-gel process.
 Emphasis on processing the conditions for forming gels for optical applications, porous membranes, electrochemical devices, such as fuel cells, smart windows and hermetic seals.